 University press publishing is madness.

-Don’t just take my word for it; consider this quote from the Director of Yale University Press from back in the 1960s: “We publish the smallest editions at the greatest cost, and on these we place the highest prices, and then try to market them to people who can least afford them” (Quoted in Gene R. Hawes, To Advance Knowledge: A Handbook on American University Press Publishing, American University Press Services, 1967, p.5).
-What Kerr was describing is a business model for monographic publishing that has always been unsustainable, at least in the sense that it could support itself.
+Don’t just take my word for it; consider this quote from the director of Yale University Press from back in the 1960s: “We publish the smallest editions at the greatest cost, and on these we place the highest prices, and then try to market them to people who can least afford them” (quoted in Gene R. Hawes, To Advance Knowledge: A Handbook on American University Press Publishing, American University Pr.
+Svcs., 1967, p.
+5).
+What Chester Kerr was describing is a business model for monographic publishing that has always been unsustainable, at least in the sense that it could support itself.
 Universities have underwritten this model for many years because they thought they were getting a reasonable return on their investment from their presses, and libraries, primarily, have bought the resulting books because they believed they would be useful, someday, for researchers.

 Needless to say, these conditions have changed dramatically in the past 25 years.
 For one thing, libraries are able to buy many fewer of the highly specialized “niche” books that are traditionally published by university presses.
 Rapidly rising journal subscription rates have siphoned off more and more of collection budgets, and monograph selectors have therefore had to refocus their acquisitions on books that promise a broader and more immediate relation to key areas of their respective curricula.
 Also, most universities have grown increasingly reluctant to continue to support business that cannot support themselves, even when the product is several dozen academic books per year that will each sell only a few hundred copies.
 As budgets tighten, many administrators feel that the money is needed elsewhere.

 So the business of university press monograph publishing has always been madness, and changing conditions have made it even less sensible than it was.
 Yet any suggestion that there should be fewer university presses or that they should refocus their missions is greeted with shouts of dismay that are usually reserved for heretics and anarchists.